 Though many companies have in-house marketing departments, a skilled marketing consultant has much more freedom, flexibility, and earning potential than their salaried counterparts.

-CMOx outlines what starting your own marketing consultancy business entails and why consultants may consider becoming a fractional CMO instead.
+CMOx outlines what starting your own marketing consulting business entails and why consultants may consider becoming a fractional CMO instead.

 Steps to Take Before Starting a Marketing Consultancy

-Building a successful marketing consultancy takes time, patience, and focus—backtracking to fix mistakes and refocus your goals is the last thing you need.
+Building a successful consulting business takes time, patience, and focus—backtracking to fix mistakes and refocus your goals is the last thing you need.
 By crafting a solid business plan and setting concrete, achievable goals, you can create forward momentum to help the business-building process go as smoothly as possible.

 The basic steps to starting your own marketing consultancy include: